 What else?
-The sound is mono, not stereo, does not work without the battery.
-And if you put the battery in backwards, you’ll immediately fry the preamp.
+The sound is mono, not stereo.
+The mic does not work without a battery.
+If you put a battery in the wrong position, you’ll immediately fry the preamp – so be careful!
 If you forget to switch the mic off, the battery will naturally drain.
 As for the rest, the mic is wonderful!

-We chose Shure CVG18-B/C as a top model CommShield shielding technologu sounds very cool and does save people’s ears from the much hated RF interference, cellphones and any other radio signals.
+Shure CVG18-B/C is a top model that has a CommShield shielding technology.
+It sounds very cool and saves people’s ears from the commonly hated RF interference that comes from cell phones and other devices.

-Cardioid polar pattern picks up the cleaned up tailored response.
-Frequency response is perfect for capturing fast transients in any possible location, especially on the usual podiums and desktops.
+The cardioid polar pattern picks up clean and precise response.
+Frequency response is perfect for capturing fast transients in all locations, but especially on the ordinary podiums and desktops.

-Superior rugged and reliable Shure design comes bundled.
-The base does not allow any tipping at all but it is sold separately.
+The model has a superior rugged and reliable design.
+The base prevents all the shaking and bending but it is sold separately.
 This mic requires 48v phantom power.

-B for black, C for cardioid, so the model name is actually shorter and easier to remember.
+B for black, C for cardioid – so now you know that the model’s name is short and easy to remember.

 The smallest ceiling microphones of a good quality is a ClearOne 910-001-013 condenser mic.
 This one 1,5″ “showerhead” contains 3 wide-range mics behind one metal grill.
 They have a 114 dB sensitivity.
 With a 3.3″ height, it does not look like a scary UFO in the sky.
 Phantom power unit is included in the package.

 Polycom 2200-23809-001 HDX

-The “showerhead” above is OK, but not a perfect solution.
+The “showerhead” above is OK, but it is not a perfect solution.
 Polycom 2200-23809-001 is way better at providing the 360-degree voice pickup.
-In fact, the manufacturer promises a “2,800 square feet of voice coverage”.
-Usually, conference halls are bit smaller than that.
-This model is also compatible with the Polycom HDX video systems and Polycom Sound Structure, which is good to know in case you like playing with your hardware.
+In fact, the manufacturer promises “2,800 square feet of voice coverage”.
+Conference halls are usually a bit smaller than that.
+This model is compatible with the Polycom HDX video systems and Polycom Sound Structure, which is good to know in case you like playing with your hardware.

 Microphone arrays are actually those same ceiling microphones – it is only that they have jumbo sizes and look really cool.
-They look like things from future.
-No boring metal grills that’s been around for a hundred years.
+They look like technologies from the future.
+No boring metal grills that have been around for years.

 ClearOne Beamforming Microphone Array